staceb/rust-abci/CODE_OF_CONDUCT.md

 # The Tendermint Code of Conduct
-This code of conduct applies to all projects run by the Tendermint/COSMOS team and hence to rust-abci.
+This code of conduct applies to all projects run by the Tendermint/COSMOS team and hence to rust-abci

 ----